BitcoinDesign/Guide/guide/designing-products/user-research-resources.md

 ###### [An Evaluation of User Attitudes Towards Anonymity in Bitcoin](https://www.diva-portal.org/smash/get/diva2:1141672/FULLTEXT01.pdf)

-*A survey of 50 users on the [r/bitcoin subreddit](https://www.reddit.com/r/Bitcoin/) about their attitudes towards anonymity in the Bitcoin network.*
+A survey of 50 users on the [r/bitcoin subreddit](https://www.reddit.com/r/Bitcoin/) that showed Bitcoin users value their anonymity, which suggests that anonymity is an integral part of Bitcoin, at least from an end user perspective.

 _Published September 2017 by Pajunen._